-After a traumatic event like a severe weather event, a terrorist attack, an act of domestic violence, a car accident, a death in the family, and the list goes on…everyone is affected, even our children.
+After a traumatic event like severe weather, a terrorist attack, an act of domestic violence, a car accident, a death in the family, and the list goes on… everyone is affected, even our children.
 One could say, especially our children.
-Traumatic events threaten everyone differently, but children are particularly vulnerable to the emotional and psychological effects trauma.
+Traumatic events threaten everyone differently, but children are particularly vulnerable to the emotional and psychological effects of trauma.

-How do we help our children after a trauma has occurred?
+How do we help our children after they’ve been exposed to trauma?